 Dr. Elkin’s primary research interest is evaluating determinants of cancer screening, treatment and outcomes using population-based observational data analysis, decision analysis and patient surveys.
 Her current research focuses on the development of patient-centered tools to facilitate decisions about cancer screening.
 Funded studies include prospective evaluations of a web-based decision aid for women in their 40’s considering screening mammography and a similar tool for current and former smokers considering low-dose chest CT for lung cancer screening.
 She also conducts cost-effectiveness analyses of health and medical interventions, including a patient-directed program to increase screening mammography in survivors of Hodgkin lymphoma and a multi-faceted intervention to increase skin cancer screening in childhood cancer survivors.
-Dr. Elkin also advises a number of trainees and junior faculty members in studies of cancer treatment patterns, complications, survival and costs using the population-based SEER-Medicare dataset.
 Other research interests include studying the economic impact of cancer treatment on patients, their families and the health care system, and understanding and improving clinical decision-making processes from both patient and provider perspectives.